 We all have bits and pieces in our homes that make us happy.
-They may not be particularly valuable or even elegant but because they call to mind special people or happy times they are special to us.
 Some of them connect us to our family’s past, others simply ‘spark joy’.

-This is the chest in which the sister of my great-grandmother Margaret Ryan Mcgrath (1851-1925) brought all her belongings to Australia.
+This is the chest in which the sister of my great-grandmother Margaret Ryan McGrath (1851-1925) brought all her belongings to Australia.
 She migrated from Castlecomer, Kilkenny in the late 1860s.
-The box was passed down to my grandmother who stored linen in it.
-Nanna painted it in black gloss paint (she loved painting things, even the lino when she got sick of the colour).
+The box was passed down to my grandmother (her daughter-in-law) who stored linen in it.
+Nanna painted it in black gloss paint — she loved painting things, even the lino when she got sick of the colour.
 Over a number of years I painstakingly removed the many, many layers of paint using metho and steel wool.
 I then stained it and painted the interior sky blue, a nod to Nanna’s love of coloured paint.
-I use it to store clothing that I can’t bring myself to throw out and other bits and pieces.
+I use it to store clothing that I can’t bring myself to throw out, and other bits and pieces.

 This pincushion was originally stitched to a square of wallpaper covered cardboard.
 Over time the cardboard got quite tatty so I removed it.
 My grandmother made it for me when I was six-years-old.
 It is covered in velvet and stuffed with kapok.
 It is in the shape of a chicken because I had a pet black chook at that time, called Henrietta.
 As you can see, the pincushion has lived a useful life and is still in everyday use.